Pull to refresh

 Overview

-Haitians have lived legally in the United States under a federal humanitarian program since the 2010 earthquake.
-Syrians have used the same program since their civil war began.
+Haitians have lived legally in the United States under a federal humanitarian program since the 2010 earthquake, as have Syrians since their civil war began.
 On April 29, 2026, the Supreme Court spent 80 minutes considering whether the Trump administration can revoke those protections — and whether any court can second-guess the decision.

 Why it matters